afeld/bootstrap-toc/index.md

 This [Bootstrap](http://getbootstrap.com/) plugin allows you to generate a table of contents for any page, based on the heading elements (`<h1>`, `<h2>`, etc.).
 It is meant to emulate the sidebar you see on [the Bootstrap documentation site](http://getbootstrap.com/css/).

-This page is an example of the plugin in action – the table of contents you see on the left was automatically generated, without having to manually keep all of the navigation items in sync with the headings.
+This page is an example of the plugin in action – the table of contents you see on the left (or top, on mobile) was automatically generated, without having to manually keep all of the navigation items in sync with the headings.

 ## Usage